josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 Where you see a solved problem, I see tech debt that simply hasn't come due yet; where you saw how easily and quickly you could write something the _first_ time, I know from painful experience how difficult it will make future refactors and rewrites.

-Where you see a tool that finally makes you free, I see a lock-in mechanism that will be incredibly harrowing to undo.
+Where you see a tool that promises freedom, I see a lock-in mechanism that will be incredibly harrowing to undo.

 Where you see easy prototyping and fast styling, I see a tool that's railroading us into speed-running making all the same web pages and interfaces everybody is, too.